[BANNER]

 If you have any other comments, please also provide them in the text field below.

-If you wish, you can provide us with your email address, in case we have any comments or questions regarding your suggestions.
+If you wish, you can provide us with your email address, if you want us to contact you, should we have any comments or questions regarding your suggestions.

 Email: